On the rate of convergence of loop-erased random walk to SLE(2)

+The idea is that on this event the curve in $\mathbb{H}$ is contained in a box with an aspect ratio which is not too large.
+This means that we can control the change of variables connecting $f$ with $F$ up to a logarithmic correction; the precise estimate is given in \eqref{july8.3} below.
+Now for the details.
 Recall that $U_t$ has the same distribution as a Brownian motion weighted by the local martingale $M$.
 Consequently, by our assumption that $t \le t_0$, if $c_1$ is chosen sufficiently large, we can compare with a Brownian motion using the reflection principle to see that

 We claim that there are constants $0< c, c'<\infty$ such that if then